laverdet/isolated-vm/README.md

 Returns an object, which when passed to another isolate will cause that isolate to dereference the handle.

+#### `reference.dispose()`

+Releases this reference.
+If you're passing around a lot of references between isolates it's wise to release the references when you are done.
+Otherwise you may run into issues with isolates running out of memory because other isolates haven't garbage collected recently.
+After calling this method all attempts to access the reference will throw an error.

 ##### `reference.get(property)` *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*
 ##### `reference.getSync(property)`
 * `property` *[transferable]* - The property to access on this object.